samperay/cloud-terraform-examples/aws/tf-courses/certified_tf_associate_2020/study_guide.md

 windows
 ```
 **purpose of terraform state**
-Mapping to the Real World: When you have a resource resource "aws_instance" "foo" in your configuration, Terraform uses this map to know that instance i-abcd1234 is represented by that resource
+*Mapping to the Real World*, When you have a resource resource "aws_instance" "foo" in your configuration, Terraform uses this map to know that instance i-abcd1234 is represented by that resource

-Metadata: track resource dependencies.
+*Metadata*, track resource dependencies.

-Performance: When running a terraform plan, Terraform must know the current state of resources in order to effectively determine the changes that it needs to make to reach your desired configuration
+*Performance*, When running a terraform plan, Terraform must know the current state of resources in order to effectively determine the changes that it needs to make to reach your desired configuration

-Syncing: Terraform can use remote locking as a measure to avoid two or more different users accidentally running Terraform at the same time, and thus ensure that each Terraform run begins with the most recent updated state
+*Syncing*, Terraform can use remote locking as a measure to avoid two or more different users accidentally running Terraform at the same time, and thus ensure that each Terraform run begins with the most recent updated state

 **terraform settings**
 "required_version" setting can be used to constrain which versions of the Terraform CLI can be used with your configuration